Darshan-Yavagal/demo/README.md

 # demo
-this is just a demo repo
+this is just a demo repository